devedmonton/devedmonton.github.io/CODE_OF_CONDUCT.md

 ## 5. Consequences of Unacceptable Behavior

 Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated.

+In an effort to build a more collaborative and inclusive community, we always endevour to resolve disputes and conduct violations through education, dialog, and respectful communication.
+People who demonstrate a sincere effort to change behaviour will be given a reasonable opportunity to do so, and having done so to participate in the community, but continued violations will not be tolerated and may result in further actions at the discretion of the community organizers.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.